Ultimate Perth to Exmouth Road Trip Itinerary (2025)

 Perth to Exmouth Road Trip Itinerary Overview

-In this 10 day drive Perth to Exmouth itinerary, most of the driving time is under 4 hours with the longest trip at 8 or 9 hours.
+In this 10 day Perth to Exmouth drive itinerary, most of the driving time is under 4 hours, with the longest drive on the way home being around 8-9 hours.

-- Optional: To extend this road trip itinerary, you could spend a few nights exploring Quobba Station and Red Bluff (near Carnarvon).
-Or you could spend a few nights at both Coral Bay and then head further up to Exmouth.
+• Optional: To extend this road trip itinerary, you could spend a few nights exploring Quobba Station and Red Bluff (near Carnarvon).
+Or you could spend a few nights at Coral Bay and then head further up to Exmouth.

 Perth to Exmouth Road Trip Map

 The map below shows my suggested 10 Day Perth Exmouth Itinerary.
-Click the map below to open an interactive Google My Maps which also has the option of toggling on a 7 Day Perth Exmouth Itinerary.
+Click the map below to open an interactive Google Map which also has the option of toggling on a 7-Day Perth Exmouth Itinerary.

-For this Perth to Exmouth road trip 7 Days itinerary, there are longer driving days required.
-Remember to avoid driving on country roads around dawn and dusk if you can as this is when wildlife (kangaroos etc) are most active.
+Remember to avoid driving on country roads around dawn and dusk if you can as this is when wildlife (such as kangaroos) are most active.

-I’d highly recommend visiting Shark Bay, as there is so much to see and do in the area.
-It is a bit of a detour (1.5 hours one way) off the main highway though.
+I highly recommend visiting Shark Bay, as there is so much to see and do in the area.
+It is a bit of a detour (1.5 hours one way) off the main highway though, so you could skip this to spend longer in Exmouth.

 If you’d rather spend an extra night in Exmouth, remove the 2 nights at Shark Bay and spend a night in Carnarvon instead.